Star Trek Online: Promotions

 Cryptic Studios partnered with several retailers for distribution of pre-order copies.
 Each retailer had a version with unique and exclusive content, such as a Borg Bridge Officer (Amazon), a classic Constitution-class starship (GameStop), Sniper Rifle (Target), Chromodynamic armor (Steam), 500 bonus skill points (Walmart), Neodymium deflector dish (SyFy), or a Tribble/Targ pet (Best Buy).
 All versions of the game came with access to the Open Beta and Head Start launch date.

 In addition, the code for a Wrath of Khan Admiral's uniform is included in the DVD release of The Best of Star Trek: The Next Generation Volume 2 and the Blu-ray release of Star Trek: The Original Series – Season 3.

 Ownership

 Star Trek Online was originally owned by Cryptic Studios and published by Atari Interactive, along with sister title Champions Online.
 On May 17, 2011, Atari indicated that it no longer wanted to pursue MMORPG gaming and that it planned to sell Cryptic Studios.
 Later in the same month, Perfect World Entertainment purchased Cryptic Studios for $50.3 million and continued its operations.

 In December 2021, Swedish holding company Embracer Group announced that it would acquire the North American and publishing arms of Perfect World Entertainment from Perfect World Europe through its Gearbox Software subsidiary.
-Following the acquisition, Perfect World Entertainment was dissolved into Gearbox Publishing and renamed as Gearbox Publishing SF (San Francisco), who is now the current publisher for Star Trek Online, while Cryptic will continue operations as a subsidiary of The Gearbox Entertainment Company.
+Following the acquisition, Perfect World Entertainment was renamed as Gearbox Publishing SF (San Francisco), who is now the current publisher for Star Trek Online, while Cryptic will continue operations as a subsidiary of The Gearbox Entertainment Company.
+As of 2024, Gearbox Publishing SF has rebranded into Arc Games following the announcement of plans for Take-Two Interactive to acquire Gearbox, while Cryptic Studios was relocated to DECA Games.